 Anyway, we have a few open source tools for secure group comms that we suggest might come in handy in this new reality.
+These tools are free/libre open source alternatives to corporate products.
 Hosting on GreenNet's renewably powered servers means that no-one else has access to your space, but you and your group can log in remotely from any internet connected device.

 - Secure files and folders sharing